 There are different factors to think about when buying a set of headphones – different DJs will have different needs.

 Some will want a longer cable, some a shorter one.
 Cables also come as straight or coiled.
 The coiled type can last longer as if it’s yanked the cables inside it or the plugs on either end are less likely to break.
 Good headphones will come with a detachable cable so you can change them if you don’t like them or if they break.
 Headphones with a 90-degree angle on the jack are designed so that they’re harder to bend and break than the straight version.
 Some headphones will come with replaceable earpads too, as this is another part that can get worn easily.
-Replacement ear pads for some headphones can also be bought online.
+Replacement ear pads for some headphones are also available.

 The general rule of thumb with headphones is you’ll get what you pay for.
 It’s advisable to check online reviews of different models as well, to make sure you make the right choice.
 There are lots of specifications to look out for when buying a pair of headphones: